mendix/cf-mendix-buildpack/README.md

 ### Enabling sticky sessions

-Mendix apps in version 5.15 and up will automatically set `JSESSIONID` as the session cookie.
+You can enable Sticky Sessions by setting a `USE_STICKY_SESSIONS` environment variable with value `true`.
+In Mendix version 5.15 and up this will automatically set `JSESSIONID` as the session cookie.
 In most Cloud Foundry configurations this will automatically enable session stickiness, which is required for running Mendix apps with more than one instance.
 For some distributions you might need to explicitly enable session stickiness in the HTTP router.